Anish-Sethi-12122/py-dbms-cli/README.md

 - Python **3.10+**
 - A running **MySQL Server** instance

-## Run the following command to download from PyPI:
+## Run the following command in your terminal to download from PyPI:
 ```bash
 pip install py-dbms-cli
 ```